yograjshisode/TaskMaster/README.md

 - Build the web based application which manages the different stages for tasks.
 - This application will offere a clear and simplified view of task progress for management team by organizing tasks into distinct stages including To-Do, Doing, and Done.

-### Scope
+### Scope for phase-1

+- **Included:**
-- **Included:** Task creation and tracking through stages, user assignment, roles and permissions using REST API.
+  - Task creation and tracking through stages.
+  - User assignment, roles and permissions using REST API.
+- **Excluded:**
+  - Graphical User Interface.
+  - Support for multiple projects.
-- **Excluded:** User Interface, API's for reports like tasks by stages/users.
+  - API's for reports like tasks by stages/users.
+  - Addition and removal for stages

 ## 2. Functional Requirements

 ### Feature List

+- **Task Management:**

-- **Task Management:** Create, edit, and delete tasks.
-Assign tasks to user.
+  - Create, edit, and delete tasks.
+  - Assign tasks to user.
-- **Task State Changes:** Handle task stage changes.
+- **Task State Changes:**

+  - Allow user to change the task stage.
+  - No restriction/validation for stage transition
 - **User Roles:** Define roles such as Admin, Manager, and User with specific permissions.

 ### User Roles and Permissions